X-Hax/SonicAdventureBlenderIO/documentation/docs/ui/object/landentry.md

 ## Static-type properties

 ### Surface Attributes
 These define how a model is rendered and collided with.
-Both SA1 and SA2 have different sets of surface attributes to accomodate for different functionalities between the games, but many are shared.
+Both SA1 and SA2 have different sets of surface attributes to modate for different functionalities between the games, but many are shared.

 By changing the edit mode (**Universal** by default), you can change which attributes you want to see and edit, making it easier to manage surface attributes for a specific game.